kzorluoglu/keycastlowerthirds/README.md

 2. Copy the viewer link that ends with `?view=...` and paste it into the **Live Sources → Add Source** form.
 3. Use the in-app preview to verify audio/video.
 When you press **Take Live**, the kiosk window switches to the feed and hides any fullscreen clips.
 4. Any layout you remove is stored in history so you can bring it back with one click.

-Tips:
+2. Copy the viewer link that ends with `?view=...` and paste it into the **Live Sources -> Add Source** form.
+3. Use the in-app preview to verify audio/video.
+When you press **Take Live**, the kiosk window switches to the feed and hides any fullscreen clips.
+4. Any layout you remove is stored in history so you can bring it back with one click.
 - Append `&transparent=1&control=false` to viewer links for a cleaner, UI-free embed.
-- Your control machine just needs outbound HTTPS to VDO.Ninja�no local signalling server required.
+- Your control machine just needs outbound HTTPS to VDO.Ninja - no local signalling server required.
 - Use the **Hide** button to fade back to your lower third bed while keeping the remote link handy.